zeek/zeek/src/script_opt/CPP/README.md

 empty `CPP-gen-addl.h` file (same).
 2. `ninja` or `make` to recompile Zeek
 3. `./src/zeek -O use-C++ target.zeek`
-Executes with each function/hook/ event handler pulled in by `target.zeek` replaced with its compiled version.
+Executes with each function/hook/event handler pulled in by `target.zeek` replaced with its compiled version.

 Instead of the last line above, you can use the following variants: